 Travel south through the lush green rural farmland of the Waikato region.
-The rich and fertile pastoral land of the Waikato is one of New Zealand’s major dairy producing and horse breeding areas, and host to incalculable stands of exotic timber.
+The rich and fertile pastoral land of the Waikato is one of New Zealand’s major dairy-producing and horse-breeding areas and hosts incalculable stands of exotic timber.

 One of the major attractions of the region is the famous Waitomo Caves.
 It is renowned for its underground adventure.
-Take a short walk through breath-taking New Zealand native bush to the cave entrance.
-There, your guide lights the candles setting the scene for an intimate cave experience, where you will see glow-worms and cave formations up close and appreciate the beauty of Footwhistle Cave.
+Take a short walk through the breathtaking New Zealand native bush to the cave entrance.
+There, your guide lights the candles setting the scene for an intimate cave experience, where you will see glow worms and cave formations up close and appreciate the beauty of Footwhistle Cave.

 Your accommodation for the evening will be at a local farm stay.
 Waikato farm stays may farm cows, sheep, horses, pigs, goats, alpacas, chickens, ducks and other farm animals.
-The farm stays may include fun farm activities like feeding the animals, farm tours and even horse rides.
-Come, relax in your accommodation enjoying the slow pace of the countryside while watching frolicking and playful lambs, listening to singing birds and observing bellowing cattle as they contentedly graze the lush green pastures.
+The farm stays may include fun activities like feeding the animals, farm tours and even horse rides.
+So come and relax in your accommodation, enjoying the slow pace of the countryside while watching frolicking and playful lambs, singing birds and observing bellowing cattle as they contentedly graze the lush green pastures.

 Agrodome, get ready for a fun-packed hour of entertainment and education.
-You’ll hear amazing facts and have a few laughs as you’re introduced to 19 breeds of sheep.
+First, you’ll hear amazing facts and have a few laughs as you’re introduced to 19 breeds of sheep.
 Then, witness a live sheep shearing demonstration and a fun sheep auction with bidding from the floor and audience participation.
-Our remarkable farm dogs will amaze you, as they demonstrate their ability to respond to commands and keep those sheep (and ducks!) in line!
+Our remarkable farm dogs will amaze you as they demonstrate their ability to respond to commands and keep those sheep (and ducks!) in line!

-Or - Private Dinner Cruise: Experience an off the beaten track indulgence on stunning Lake Rotoiti under sail aboard the luxury sailing catamaran Tiua.
+Or - Private Dinner Cruise: Experience an off-the-beaten-track indulgence on stunning Lake Rotoiti under sail aboard the luxury sailing catamaran Tina.
 Discover beautiful sandy coves, lake edge thermal hot springs, glow worm caves and cultural sites rich in history and legend.
-Enjoy a delicious BBQ meal, accompanied by a selection of fine New Zealand beverages.
+Enjoy a delicious BBQ meal with a selection of fine New Zealand beverages.
 Truly a genuine, personal New Zealand experience.

 Wai-O-Tapu Thermal Wonderland is a spectacular showcase of New Zealand’s most colourful and unique geothermal elements sculpted by thousands of years of volcanic activity.

-Lake Taupo, the largest Lake in this country and also the world’s largest volcanic crater, created in one giant explosion nearly two thousand years ago it darkened the sky’s in Europe and China.
+Lake Taupo, the largest Lake in this country and the world’s largest volcanic crater was created in one giant explosion nearly two thousand years ago.
+It darkened the sky in Europe and China.
 Taupo is famous for its fishing and its trophy-sized trout.
-In the evening you have the option of boarding a luxury yacht for a scenic sunset cruise and dinner.
+In the evening, you have the option of boarding a luxury yacht for a scenic sunset cruise and dinner.
 You even have the option of doing a spot of fishing yourself!

 A scenic cruise is a perfect way to enjoy the water and Taupo’s stunning vistas.
-You’ll enjoy cruising in comfort and style aboard a launch that offers fabulous views, enjoys the beautiful lake and awesome dinner.
-Relax with a drink while you enjoy the scenery and if you’re here during the warmer months be sure to take your togs for a dip over the side of the boat.
-Sunset cruises are an amazing experience, kick back with a glass of wine, watch the sun sink over the horizon and listen to the water lap against the side of the boat.
-(Fishing option) Trout averages about 4 pounds and a typical Taupo fishing excursion on Lake Taupo will see your crew prepare your catch for a delicious snack either barbecue or sashimi style.
+You’ll enjoy cruising in comfort and style aboard a launch that offers fabulous views, enjoy the beautiful Lake and has an awesome dinner.
+Relax with a drink while you enjoy the scenery, and if you’re here during the warmer months, be sure to take your togs for a dip over the side of the boat.
+Sunset cruises are a fantastic experience; kick back with a glass of wine, watch the sun sink over the horizon and listen to the water lap against the side of the boat.
+(Fishing option) Trout averages about 4 pounds, and a typical Taupo fishing excursion on Lake Taupo will see your crew prepare your catch for a delicious barbecue or sashimi-style snack.

 Accommodation: Lake Taupo

 You leave Lake Taupo through fantastic scenery before you reach the East Coast.
 There's a bit of everything—rugged hills, beautiful valleys, gentle plains and huge vistas.
-At Tarawera, you can walk to the hot springs, which are above the Waipunga River.
-You might also want to stop at the Waiarua Falls lookout, to view the twin waterfalls.
+At Tarawera, you can walk to the hot springs above the Waipunga River.
+You might also want to stop at the Waialua Falls lookout to view the twin waterfalls.

-Beautifully preserved 1930s architecture is Napier's special point of difference.
+Beautifully preserved 1930s architecture is Napier's unique point of difference.
 A national disaster resulted in Napier becoming one of the purest Art Deco cities in the world.
-Napier's city centre has the feeling of a time capsule - the seamless line of 1930s architecture is quite extraordinary.
+As a result, Napier's city centre feels like a time capsule - the seamless line of 1930s architecture is quite extraordinary.

-Hawke’s Bay is one of New Zealand’s warmest, driest regions and this has made it one of the country’s leading producers of wine; notably red wines – cabernet sauvignon, merlot and Syrah – but also with some quite stunning whites.
+Hawke's Bay is one of New Zealand's warmest, driest regions, making it one of the country's leading producers of wine, notably red wines – cabernet sauvignon, merlot and Syrah – but also with some quite stunning whites.
 Alluvial soils and a distinctly Mediterranean climate produce sophisticated, concentrated reds and weighty, finely-structured chardonnays.
 Take a tour of the area and visit a selection of vineyards.

 Or: Getting to the Gannet Colonie at Cape Kidnappers is half the fun.
-There are several ways to get to the gannet colony - on foot, sitting on a tractor trailer, in a 4WD vehicle or by kayak.
+There are several ways to get to the gannet colony - on foot, on a tractor-trailer, in a 4WD vehicle or by kayak.

 Accommodation: Hawkes Bay

-Wairarapa is a region of big skies, wide valleys and small towns, full of character.
-It is also a bonafide food and wine lover’s paradise.
-Its vineyards are at the heart of the Classic New Zealand Wine Trail and produce some of the world’s best pinot noir.
+Wairarapa is a region of big skies, broad valleys and small towns full of character.
+It is also a bonafide food and wine lover's paradise.
+Its vineyards are at the heart of the Classic New Zealand Wine Trail and produce some of the world's best pinot noir.

 Accommodation: Wellington City

-Board a ferry to cross the Cook Strait and encounter a glorious world as the ferry enters the Marlborough Sounds, from the Tory Channel into the Queen Charlotte Sound.
-You will discover a region with a myriad of inlets and bays with dramatic hills that plunge steeply into the sea.
+Board a ferry to cross the Cook Strait and encounter a glorious world as the ferry enters the Marlborough Sounds from the Tory Channel into the Queen Charlotte Sound.
+You will discover a region with myriad inlets and bays with dramatic hills that plunge steeply into the sea.

-You disembark the ferry from Picton and you enter the sun-drenched wine region, New Zealand’s pre-eminent grape-growing area.
+You disembark the ferry from Picton and enter the sun-drenched wine region, New Zealand's pre-eminent grape-growing area.
 Leaving the wine area, you travel along the East Coast of New Zealand.
-We pass over the arid rolling foothills of South Marlborough, we drop down to the dramatic Pacific coastline.
+We pass over the arid rolling foothills of South Marlborough; we drop down to the dramatic Pacific coastline.

-Kaikoura's environment is truly spectacular – the village is caught between the rugged Seaward Kaikoura Range and the Pacific Ocean.
-In winter the mountains are covered with snow, adding to the drama of the landscape.
-Kaikoura’s special talent is marine mammal encounters – whales, fur seals and dolphins live permanently in the coastal waters.
-Whale watching trips leave the town several times a day and the local seal colony is always entertaining.
+Kaikoura's environment is spectacular – the village is caught between the rugged Seaward Kaikoura Range and the Pacific Ocean.
+In winter, the mountains are covered with snow, adding to the drama of the landscape.
+Kaikoura's unique talent is marine mammal encounters – whales, fur seals, and dolphins live permanently in the coastal waters.
+Whale-watching trips leave the town several times a day, and the local seal colony is always entertaining.
 There are plenty of cafés, restaurants and shops to explore.

 Few places on Earth possess the magic of Kaikōura.
 Many who visit leave transformed.
-It is a special part of New Zealand, imbued with powerful natural energy.
-A place where tectonic plates collide, towering peaks fall to the sea and ocean currents converge.
+It is a particular part of New Zealand, imbued with powerful natural energy.
+A place where tectonic plates collide, towering peaks fall to the sea, and ocean currents converge.
 Such rare combinations lure an abundance of marine wildlife, the most famous being the Giant Sperm Whale.
-Kaikōura is one of the few places in the world where Sperm Whales can be seen year-round and close to shore.
-They congregate here because the 3km deep Kaikōura Canyon runs right up against the coast creating a rare system of sea currents that sustain an incredibly rich marine food chain.
+Kaikōura is one of the few places where Sperm Whales can be seen year-round and close to shore.
+They congregate here because the 3km deep Kaikōura Canyon runs right up against the coast, creating a rare system of sea currents that sustain a vibrant marine food chain.

 Alternative: Stay in Christchurch

-From sweeping plains to soaring mountains, coastline to glacial lakes, the Canterbury region has it all.
+The Canterbury region has everything from sweeping plains to soaring mountains and coastlines to glacial lakes.
 Stop at Castle Hill Basin in the high country at an altitude of 700m approximately 90km northwest of Christchurch.
 These limestone rock formations are the water eroded remnants of limestone formed during the Oligocene age 30-40 million years ago when much of present-day New Zealand was covered by the sea.

 Wilderness Lodge Arthur's Pass sits on a spectacular 4000-acre farm & nature reserve.
 Visit and experience the rich cultural traditions of life on a real working sheep farm.
 A highlight of a Wilderness Lodge Arthur's Pass stay is the opportunity to explore & learn about farming life.
 Guests can explore the farm with a guide, watch sheep-dogs in action, hand-feed lambs, see sheep shearing and learn how the world's finest merino wool is grown.